nielssorensen/OpenEmu-wiki/Next-Version-(clean).md

 - table views: use the standard look with Source List style + visual effect view?

 ### Completed
+- ~~bug: since the toolbar change to the preferences (a7dcd04ef2d213abefb5a0d49bc770655d6aef0c), only clicking the icon will change tabs instead of before where clicking the 'text' label would also work~~ b5fa707812f697e3dbe0a37cae0315575003c40c
 - ~~OpenEmu's preference tab icons are 36x36, but NSToolbarItem uses HIG-specified icon size of 32x32, causing noticeable scaling.
 Before/after conversion to NSTabViewController: http://i.imgur.com/FWSyIJQ.png~~ d39d151699fad633363949d874a2c4035d0aab83
 - ~~convert Prefs to NSTabViewController so it can manage the toolbar and the window automagically~~ b5fa707812f697e3dbe0a37cae0315575003c40c
 - ~~search field flashing carat has a white line at the bottom. redraw issue?~~ c67c48c36b6ddb73c7ac909bfc196ce58d58da88